 There are plenty of restaurants, bars, and clubs in this area for you to enjoy along Rue de Lausanne road. be sure to check out famous clubs and bars such as Mambo and Scandale.
 The area attracts lots of young people in summer months gathering to have a drink or dinner along the lake promenade.

 The neighborhood has a wide range of accommodation options.
-Along the waterfront, hotels and apartments demand premium rates for the privilege of both lake views including Hotel President Wilson.
+Along the waterfront, hotels and apartments demand premium rates for the privilege of both lake views.
 Meanwhile, further inland, towards the train station, you can find some of the more affordable options in the city.

 Stay in Pâquis Nations if you want good nightlife; you want to stay near the train station; you travel on a budget

-Mid-range ($$): Eastwest Hôtel Located a few minute walk from the beach, a few steps from the lake and close to the shopping and business area.
-It offers elegant and comfortable rooms with air-conditioning/heating and free wifi.
+Mid-range ($$): Eastwest HĂ´tel, 4-star hotel located a few minute walk from the beach, the lake and the shopping and business area.
+It offers comfortable air-conditioning rooms, making it a great base for families, couples, and singles of all ages.

 Located southwest of Geneva’s Old Town, the Plainpalais district of Geneva is popular both with first-time visitors and also those familiar with the city.
 It is because of its walkable streets and friendly atmosphere that travelers return time and again.